Condensed aerosol fire suppression: Safety concerns

+Incidents

-On March 13, 2016, eight people were killed and seven injured when an aerosol system false activated in a bank vault.
+On March 13, 2016, eight people were killed and seven injured when an antiquated aerosol system false activated in a bank vault.
 Claims in the news were that the system depleted oxygen, whereas the manufacturer states that the system does not displace oxygen.

 On November 15, 2019, one person was killed on board a fishing vessel in the UK when a condensed aerosol fire suppression system was inadvertently activated during installation.
-This event is still being investigated so the exact cause of the fatality is still unknown.
+This event is still being investigated so the exact cause of the fatality is still unknown, although it is thought the installers of this system made many errors at the time.